Ella475/Db-and-Server-For-Awareness-Detection-App/README.md

 ```bash
 python -m run_db
 ```
-You can use the flag -d to delete the database and tables before creating new ones.
+You can delete the existing database and tables using the -d flag before creating new ones.

 5. Run the server by running the following command in the terminal:
 ```bash
 python -m run_server
 ```
 ## Usage
-The server is used by the app to store and retrieve data from the database.
-The server is also used to process the data before and after it is stored in the database.
+The server is utilized by the app to store and retrieve data from the database.</br> The server is also responsible for processing the data before and after it is saved in the database.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)